Published on November 5th, 2014 | by Kirsten Borrink19

 In general, I’d recommend the Chelsea boot for anyone with a narrow ankle due to the snug fit and fairly low instep (arched part of the top of the foot between the toes and the ankle) since there are no laces to adjust.
 Here are 6 of my favorite styles for fall 2014.

 1. Timberland Savin Hill Chelsea: Do you have a low volume foot?
 Is it narrow with a low arch and low instep?
 Then this boot would most likely provide a good fit.
 The Savin Hill Chelsea by Timberland also features a removable footbed and an accommodate some orthotics.
-Available in medium and wide widths, but online reviews state that the wide still feels more like a medium width. $50-140 at Amazon, $140 at Zappos.
+Available in medium and wide widths, but online reviews state that the wide still feels more like a medium width. $50-140 at Amazon.
+A newer Timberland chelsea boot is the Somers Falls.

 Do you like the Chelsea boot style?
 Do you have a pair of Blundstones?
 I’d love to hear more about how they fit and feel!